pharmai/plip/README.md

 $ pymol 1VSN_NFT_A_283.pse
 ```

-#### As a python library
+#### Python Module
-In your terminal, add the PLIP repository to your PYTHONPATH variable.
+In your terminal, add the PLIP repository to your `PYTHONPATH` variable.
 For our example, we also download a PDB file for testing.
 ```bash
 $ export PYTHONPATH=~/plip:${PYTHONPATH}
 $ cd /tmp && wget http://files.rcsb.org/download/1EVE.pdb